Azure/azure-sdk/docs/python/clouddiscover.md

 |`sqlManagement`||
 |`storage`||

-None of then individual properties in a service configuration entry are required as they differ between different services (e.g. a service can have a well-known endpoint or a suffix, but it never has both)
+None of the individual properties in a service configuration entry are required as they differ between different services (e.g. a service can have a well-known endpoint or a suffix, but it never has both)

 > Note that this format differs from the raw json exposed by the discovery endpoint.
 The endpoint discovery response is not structured on a per-service basis, which makes it harder to evolve the set of metadata in the response.